PolusAI/image-tools/polus-precompute-slide-plugin/README.md

 This WIPP can generate pyramids for three different types of data:

 1) DeepZoom
 *    This file format creates time-slices of the data.
+(Stacks by the 't' dimension)
 2) Neuroglancer
 *    This file format creates a 3D volume of the data.
+(Stacks by the 'z' dimension)
 3) Zarr
-*    This file format stacks the images by its channel.
+*    This file format stacks the images by its channel.(Stacks by the 'c' dimension)

 The file format can be specified in the filePattern input.